Navilina/EKS-Cluster-CICD/README.md

 Generate AWS Access Key and Secret Access Key:

 Go to the AWS Management Console.
-Navigate to IAM (Identity and Access Management).
+1.Navigate to IAM (Identity and Access Management).
-Select "Users" and click on your user.
+2.Select "Users" and click on your user.
-Under the "Security credentials" tab, click "Create access key".
+3.Under the "Security credentials" tab, click "Create access key".
-Copy the "Access key ID" and "Secret access key" to a secure location.
+4.Copy the "Access key ID" and "Secret access key" to a secure location.
-Add Secrets to GitHub:
+5.Add Secrets to GitHub:

 In your GitHub repository, go to Settings -> Secrets and variables -> Actions.

 Click New repository secret.

 Add the following secrets:
 AWS_ACCESS_KEY_ID with the value of your AWS Access Key ID.
 AWS_SECRET_ACCESS_KEY with the value of your AWS Secret Access Key.

 Step 2: Create the GitHub Actions Workflow
 Navigate to the Actions tab: